quicwg/multipath/draft-ietf-quic-multipath.md

 have issued available connection IDs for at least one unused Path ID.
-If an endpoint receives a disable_active_migration transport parameter provided by the peer, it is forbidden to use a new local address to establish new paths to the same peer address as used during handshake, but establishment of additional paths to other peer addresses (e.g carried by peer’s preferred_address) is valid immediately.
+If an endpoint receives a disable_active_migration transport parameter provided by the peer, it is forbidden to use a new local address to establish new paths to the peer's handshake address.
+However, establishment of additional paths from any local address to other peer addresses (e.g carried by peer’s preferred_address) is valid immediately.